Aggressive Representation for Employees Who Took Action Against their Employers

-Enron, WorldCom, Madoff Securities – they’re all businesses that defrauded investors out of billions and destroyed the financial security of their employees and stockholders.
-And each one was brought down by inside whistleblowers, who reported the unlawful actions and forced their employers to disclose their illegal activities.
+Enron, WorldCom, Madoff Securities: They're all businesses that defrauded investors out of billions and destroyed the financial security of their employees and stockholders.
+And each one was brought down by inside whistleblowers who reported the unlawful actions and forced their employers to disclose their illegal activities.

-While corporate whistleblowers are often heroes, alerting the government about any violations in regards to accounting practices, public safety, or environmental law, they are often treated as traitors by their employers, enduring retaliation for following their moral compass.
+While corporate whistleblowers are often heroes for alerting the government about any violations in regards to accounting practices, public safety, or environmental law, they are often treated as traitors by their employers, enduring retaliation for following their moral compass.
 According to a 2011 Ethics Resource Center (ERC) survey, 22 percent of corporate whistleblowers were retaliated against by their employers – an increase of 46 percent from 2009.

 How Are Whistleblowers Protected?

-Whether you work for a publicly traded company, a government agency, or a financial institution, a number of federal whistleblower protection laws have been enacted to defend the rights of those who find themselves in this role.
+Whether you work for a publicly traded company, a government agency, or a financial institution, a number of federal whistleblower protection laws have been enacted to defend the rights of those who find themselves in this role:

 - Clear Water Act, Safe Drinking Water Act, Clean Air Act, and other environmental laws – These acts allow employees to report any violation that threatens the safety of our air, water, or land or an illegal action that releases toxic substances or waste into the environment.

 - Occupational Safety & Health Act (OSHA) of 1970 – Protects employees who report hazards, such as exposure to toxic chemicals and unsanitary or unsafe conditions, that can threaten one's health in the workplace.

 - Whistleblower Protection Act of 1989 – Protects federal whistleblowers who report government agency misconduct, including mismanagement, the waste of tax dollars, or any dangers to public health and safety.